ibm-cloud-docs/account/known-issues.md

    > Conditions unavailable for v1 policies

-1. (Optional) To add conditions to a policy that uses /v1/policies syntax, delete the original policy and create a new one.
-In the console, new policies use /v2/policies syntax.
+1. (Optional) To add conditions to a policy that uses `/v1/policies` syntax, delete the original policy and create a new one.
+In the console, new policies use `/v2/policies` syntax.

+#### Updating `/v1/policies` to `/v2/policies` with conditions by using the API
+{: #update-policy-version}

+Policies that use `/v1/policies` syntax aren't eligible to add time-based and resource attribute-based conditions.
+To update the version, you can use the [PUT /v2/policies/{id}](/apidocs/iam-policy-management#replace-v2-policy) with the V1 ID and any conditions you want to include.
+For more information, see [`/v2/policies`](/docs/account?topic=account-known-issues#v2-policies).

 ### Comparing `/v1/policies` and `/v2/policies` syntax
 {: #compare-syntax}